Transmission of CDR files from external systems

-To calculate charges for a billing session, PortaBilling must consider the delay between the session’s effective time – the time when the session starts/is connected, and the charging time – the time actually charged.
-For real-time charging this delay is very short (only a couple of seconds).
+To calculate charges for a billing session, PortaBilling must consider the delay between the session’s effective time – the time when the session starts/is connected, and the charging time – the time when the user is actually charged.
+For real-time charging, this delay is very short (only a couple of seconds).
 When it comes to xDR import, the delay can be considerable – several hours or even days (e.g., roaming xDRs can arrive several days after actual service usage).
 In the latter case, the billing periods that these charges and volume discount consumption refer to can already be closed.

 Therefore, to ensure correct charging for a closed billing period, PortaBilling retroactively bills during an xDR import and uses the tariff applicable at the time the session started to produce the xDRs.
 The xDRs are then added to the open billing period.